swataswayam-14/Insight-Ed/README.md

 ```bash
   cd Insight-Ed
 ```
-Create an enviroment variable 'GOOGLE_API_KEY' in the .env file for gemini-pro to work
+Create an environment variable 'GOOGLE_API_KEY' in the .env file for GeminiPro to work

 ```bash
   GOOGLE_API_KEY=<YOUR_API_KEY>